 You should plan your half marathon race at the end of a training block of around 12-15 weeks, as this will give you plenty of time to prepare and get used to running the longer distances.
 In the build up to the race you should also look to do a few shorter races, such as a 10k, as this will help develop your speed for the longer races.

 From my own experience of moving up through the distances I have found it’s important to always maintain some faster running in your training.
 When you are running shorter distances like the 5k or even 1 mile races, the faster track training and shorter reps will always play a significant role.
 However once you start moving up the distances all the way up to the marathon, it’s important to forget about the speed sessions.
-The marathon is all about endurance and training for 26.2 miles is going to be completely different to preparing for a 5km.
+The marathon is all about endurance and training for a race that is over 40km is going to be completely different to preparing for one that is 5km.
 That said there will though be some cross over and you can always adapt your training to find out what works best for you.

 There are two main ways to approach half marathon training; you can either be a 10k runner (speed racer) and throw in some longer runs to get used to the longer distance, or you can be a marathon runner (endurance machine) who already has the strength and then work on the faster stuff.
 Depending on how many years you’ve been running you should have a good idea what type of runner you are.